sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 Write unit tests for component APIs & features to make it easier to make future changes and build trust with consumers.
 Currently we have an [80% coverage rule](./jest.config.js).
 Make sure to test the important things!

-_TODO: Screenshot testing with Playwright._
+Write visual regression tests for components with [Playwright](https://playwright.dev/).

 #### Build

-Export components as both CSS & React components, with [Rollup](https://rollupjs.org/), to allow use of both custom markup & React.
+Export components as both CSS & React components, with [tsup](https://tsup.egoist.dev/), to allow use of both custom markup & React.
 Build all packages with `npm run build` from root.

 ### Setup